Cryptic Fate

-Cryptic Fate is a Bangladeshi heavy metal band formed in 1993 in Dhaka.
-They are one of the pioneers of Bangladeshi heavy metal music.
-Since 1993, they have released four studio albums and several singles in mixed albums.
-The original lineup consists of singer Iresh Zaker, guitarists K. Sarfaraz Latifullah and Waheduzzaman Khan, bassist Shakib Chowdhury, drummer Farshed Mahmud.
+Cryptic Fate (Bengali: ক্রিপ্টিক ফেট) is a Bangladeshi heavy metal band formed in 1993 in Dhaka.
+They are one of the pioneer bands of Bangladeshi heavy metal music.
+Since 1993, they have released four studio albums, several singles and compilation albums.
+The original lineup consisted of singer Iresh Zaker, guitarists K. Sarfaraz Latifullah and Waheduzzaman Khan, bassist Shakib Chowdhury and drummer Farshed Mahmud.

-Although they started as a heavy metal band, they became Progressive Metal in their second album.
+Although they started as a heavy metal band, they transitioned to progressive metal with their second album.
 Their first studio album, "Ends are Forever", was released in 1995.
-Their second studio album, "শ্রেষ্ঠ (Greatness)", an album about the liberation war of Bangladesh, was released in 2001.
-In 2006, they released "দানব (Giant)", their third full-length effort.
-They released their fourth full-length studio album "নয় মাস (Nine Months)" in 2013.
+Their second studio album, "শ্রেষ্ঠ" (Shrestho, lit.
+The Greatest), an album about the Liberation War of Bangladesh, was released in 2001.
+In 2006, they released "দানব" (Danob, lit.
+Monster), their third full-length effort.
+They released their fourth full-length studio album "নয় মাস" (Noy Maas, lit.
+Nine Months) in 2024.

 History

-Formation and Early Days (1993)
+Formation and early days (1993)

 In February 1993, Wahed and Sarfaraz conceived the idea of forming a metal band.
-They quickly recruited school friends Shakib, Farshed and Iresh as bassist, drummer, and singer, respectively, and the original line-up was complete.
+They quickly recruited school friends Shakib, Farshed and Iresh as Bassist, Drummer, and Vocalist, respectively, and the original line-up was complete.
 Shakib named the band Cryptic Fate.
 As the story uncovers in a podcast, Shakib was praying tarawih when the name came to him.

 The original line-up was Iresh Zaker on vocals, Waheduzzaman Khan and K. Sarfaraz Latifullah on guitars.
 Fazle Shakib on bass and Farshed Mahmud on drums.

 Frustrated by the lack of concert opportunities, the band turned to composing.
 Shakib came up with the riff for Fate's first song "Captors of Fate".
 Farshed writes the lyrics and names the song.
 A demo was recorded in Farshed's living room, which received lukewarm reviews from listeners.
 Farshed subsequently leaves for US and the band again considers calling it quits.
 Farshed insists he will return in a year to record a full-length album, and the band agreed to stay together.